Navid200/xDrip/docs/Contact.md

 - If the collector, what brand and model is the phone, and what Android version is on the phone?
 - If a follower, what follower scheme is used?
 - A snapshot of the system status page (you can blackout serial numbers)
-- A snapshot of the classic status page (you can blackout serial numbers)
+- A snapshot of the Hardware Data Source page

 Include a short description of what is wrong.
 For example "No readings", or "Sensor Stopped".
 Also, state if there is something that has changed.
 For example, is this a new phone, or did you recently receive an Android patch, if the problem only occurs with a particular release of xDrip, or if you are new to xDrip, or if a new sensor started the issue.